 I have paid off my mortgage, what do I need to do?

-Your lender, most commonly a bank or building society, may send you this evidence or they may notifiy us directly.
-Your lender, and any evidence they send to you, will determine the action you need to take.
+When you have finished paying off your mortgage (sometimes also called a 'charge') your lender, most commonly a bank or building society, may send you evidence showing that you have paid it off.
+Alternatively they may notify us directly.
+We need to see this evidence before we will remove the mortgage from the register.
+Your lender, and any evidence they send you, will determine the action you need to take.

 They may send you either: